tsonika/cancer-manuals/docs/modules/metagenomics-module-tax/tax.md

 and open either area_charts.html or bar_chars.html.
 ```

 I prefer the bar charts myself.
 The top chart visualizes taxonomic composition at phylum level for each of the samples.
 The next chart goes down to class level and following charts go another level up again.
 The charts (particularly the ones more at the top) are very useful for discovering how the communities in your samples differ from each other.
-There is a similar plot in the paper, if you have time, see how our analysis compares with the one described in the paper.

 ###Alpha diversity within samples and rarefaction curves
 ---